 Chodeung (Chodeung Ban, 초등반) : Chodeung ban classes are for Korean Americans who can speak, read, and write Korean.
 The curriculum used are textbooks specifically designed for Korean Americans published by Education Board of South Korea.

-We offer Four Pre-Kinder classes and Four Kinder, two -1st grade, two -2nd grade, two -3rd grade, two -4th grade, one- 5th grade ,two-6th grade , two-Junior High, and one-High School.
+We offer Three Pre-Kinder classes and Three Kinder, two -1st grade, two -2nd grade, two -3rd grade, one -4th grade, two- 5th grade ,one-6th grade, two-Junior High 1, two-Junior High 2 and one-High School.

 Seoul (Seoul Ban, 서울반) : Students fluent in Korean and expected to take the SAT II exam will continue their skills in Seoul Ban classes.
 This level is designed for students who are planning to go to Korea to further their education.
 The curriculum is identical to the one that is used in the Public School system of South Korea.